execbat/wbc_ballet-29dof/README.md

 commands.
 The simulator is MJLab (MuJoCo + Warp), and PPO is provided by `rsl_rl`.
 Isaac Lab and Isaac Sim are not dependencies.

-The task ports the command/policy contract from `execbat/Orbit`.
-The complete G1 model needed by this repository is copied into `src/wbc_ballet/robots/g1`: both MJCF variants, their scene files, every STL mesh, the actuator model, torque-speed envelope, home pose, collision configuration, and MJLab articulation.
-Runtime does not load the robot from the `wbc-mjlab` package.

 ## Install